 Sigma Alpha Epsilon gives young men the leadership, scholarship, service, and social experience they need to excel at the University of Tampa.
 We strive to mold our members into a gentleman so they set an example in today’s society.
 Our standards were established in 1856 by our Founding Fathers and as written in our creed, “The True Gentleman.”
-No other words have better represented Sigma Alpha Epsilon, and sets the standards by which we base the Fraternity.
+No other words have better represented Sigma Alpha Epsilon.

 We began our journey to becoming a fraternity as freshmen in 1979.
 We started on the first floor of the Howell Hall dormitory, back in the day when “co-ed by floor” was a radical new idea.
 Three different hurricanes passed by the Tampa Bay area our first month.
 Thus, the birth of the 1st Floor Howell Hall “Hurricanes,” which became the foundation of the brotherhood in the fraternity’s early years.